senzing-garage/sz-semantics/README.md

 case.

-For work with large numbers of entities, subclass `KeyValueStore` to provide a distributed key/value store (other than the Python built-in `dict` default) to use for scale-out.
+For work with large numbers of entities, subclass `KeyValueStore` to provide a distributed key-value store (other than the Python built-in `dict` default) to use for scale-out.

 ## Usage: gRPC Client/Server